Battle for Tripoli gives chance to IS

 Karim Bitar, director of research at the French Institute for International and Strategic Affairs, draws a parallel with Syria and Iraq, where IS built a “caliphate” after a lightning offensive in 2014.

-"In Libya, as in Iraq and Syria before it, IS took advantage of a vacuum... and the collapse of the state’s structures to anchor itself," he said.
+“In Libya, as in Iraq and Syria before it, IS took advantage of a vacuum... and the collapse of the state´s structures to anchor itself,” he said.
+“As long as Libya is divided and as long as the state´s sovereign authority is not re-established across the country, there is a risk that IS will be able to regain ground,” he said.